gawhelan/poca-scripts/README.md

 Then create (or edit) a `.poca` file in your home directory to include one or more of the collections defined in this repo.
-The `.soda` file is written in YAML format.
+The `.poca` file is written in YAML format.
 For example:

     ---
     collections:
       - name: example
         url: https://github.com/gawhelan/poca-scripts/raw/master/example/

-With the above collections defined in your `.soda` file you can execute any of the scripts in the `example` collection.
+With the above collections defined in your `.poca` file you can execute any of the scripts in the `example` collection.
 For example you can execute the `python` example script by running the following
 command: